 This Boat Profile was published in Small Boats 2007 and appears here as archival material.
-If you have more info about this boat, plan or design – please let us know in the comment section.
+Plans for the Stir Ven 22 are available from Vivier Boats.

 Is there a boat you’d like to know more about?
 Have you built one that you think other Small Boats Magazine readers would enjoy?
 Please email us!